ice48623/zorkArt/readme-design.txt

-drop(Items item): void - player drop item, this method will remove item of items list go(String direction): void - player walk to specified direction, this will update position of a player help(): String quit(): void - quit the game, cleat all properties
+drop(Items item): void - player drop item, this method will remove item of items list go(String direction): void - player walk to specified direction, this will update position of a player help(): String quit(): void - quit the levelOneGame, cleat all properties